 - 1. 3D External Beam Radiation Therapy treatment is considered medically necessary for: - a.
 The treatment of the chest wall and regional lymph nodes with up to 33 total fractions total (28 fractions and 5 boost fractions). - b.
-Palliative treatment of the chest wall (to slow progression of the local disease or to palliate symptoms) with up to 15 fractions total. - Treatment of the chest wall in patients with distant metastatic cancer with up to 15 fractions total. - 2.
+Palliative treatment of the chest wall (to slow progression of the local disease or to palliate symptoms) with up to 15 fractions total. - c.
+Treatment of the chest wall in patients with distant metastatic cancer with up to 15 fractions total - 2.
 Intensity Modulated Radiation Therapy (IMRT) treatment (with inverse planning only and when the Required Documentation is submitted) is considered medically necessary with up to 33 total fractions total (28 fractions and 5 boost fractions) when ANY of the following apply: - a.
-The Ipsilateral Lung V20{Gy} > 35% on a 3D field-in-field comparison plan OR - b.
-The Heart mean dose > 5 Gy on a 3D field-in-field comparison plan OR - c.
-The planned treatment area includes the Internal Mammary Lymph Node Chain OR - d.
+The planned treatment area includes the Internal Mammary Lymph Node Chain OR - b.
 The patient's breast separation is 25cm or greater (see Definitions section for "breast separation").